fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 </script>

+The ‘Breathing as the Bisophere’ project is creating guided imaginal meditations and media content that offer insights into how directly experiencing and embracing the ever-changing nature of the ecosystem can create a sense of belonging and peace.
+This project aims to empower people to feel a sense of beauty, nourishment and love by embodying the biosphere’s breath and contemplating their interconnection with ecosystem energy, water, and carbon fluxes.

 We are all an expression of nature in its constant change.
-We are creating guided imaginal meditations and media content that offer insights into how directly experiencing and embracing the ever-changing nature of the ecosystem can create a sense of belonging and peace.

-The ‘Breathing as the Bisophere’ project aims to empower people to feel a sense of beauty, nourishment and love by embodying the biosphere’s breath and contemplating their interconnection with ecosystem energy, water, and carbon fluxes.
 As part of this project, we are creating a video mandala by collating clips of people, in locations around the world, connecting with nature in contemplative ways.

 We would be delighted to include <a href = "https://bit.ly/fluxart-submit-video-mandala">your submissions!</a>